KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
         <p>This event is recorded to mark the end of a session.
-Session tracking must be enabled for the event to be tracked.</p>
+Charged Event Personalization Session tracking must be enabled for the event to be tracked.</p>
       </td>

       <td>